dimitri/pgcopydb/docs/concurrency.rst

     Even when same-table COPY concurrency is enabled, creating the indexes on the target system only happens after the whole data set has been copied over.
-This means that only the when the last process is done with the COPYing then this process will take care of the the indexes and the *vacuum analyze* operation.
+This means that only when the last process is done with the COPYing then this process will take care of the indexes and the *vacuum analyze* operation.

 Same-table COPY concurrency performance limitations